emmakolade/alx-low_level_programming/0x02-functions_nested_loops/README.md

-C functions and nested loop files
+This is a nested loop